camarman/GTRPy/docs/user_guide.md

 ![fields-tab](https://user-images.githubusercontent.com/45866787/215289114-da348b6b-2fd3-4c2d-aeea-11ff3d6d648a.png)

 From there, you can pick one of them and perform any available operation.

-### Operations on Fields

-As an example, let us study *Type (1,0) Vector Field*, under the *Schwarzschild Coordinate System*
+As an example, let us study *Type (1,0) Vector Field*, under the *Schwarzschild Coordinate System*.

 First, let us create a random vector field: